manikagnish/manikagnish/README.md

 # Hi there, I'm Manik Agnish 👋

-I’m a software developer, indie hacker, and coffee enthusiast ☕.
-Over the past few years, I’ve worked in startups, freelanced, and now focus on building my own products.

-I mainly work with the react native and next.js
+I’m a software developer and indie hacker who enjoys building thoughtful, user-focused products.
+Over the years, I’ve worked across startup environments, freelance projects, and independent ventures, gaining hands-on experience owning features end to end.
+My work focuses on creating reliable, scalable web and mobile experiences with strong attention to performance, usability, and maintainable architecture.
+I primarily work with React Native and Next.js, and enjoy turning ideas into production-ready products.